Exams and practical assessments

 Please check with Aspeq Limited as to the written material and other items you are permitted to take into an exam with you.

 Examination and the results process — Aspeq Limited(external link)

 The fee for Aspeq examinations is $155.25 and may be charged by the training provider as part of a course fee.
 If you are re-sitting an exam, the fee will be requested at the time of application.

 After 3 attempts at sitting an exam within a 3 month period, the Board requires a 3 month stand-down period from the date of your third unsuccessful attempt, in which you are expected to do further study (or training if required) before you can attempt another exam.

 When you enrol, you must identify your training provider as they are required to confirm your eligibility to sit an examination.

 As exams are multiple choice the remarking of an exam is not an option.
 However, an exam can be reviewed for the robustness of questions and if questions have not been phrased clearly a mark may be awarded.
 Please note that reviewing rarely finds more than one extra mark.

 If you find a question ambiguous, you may flag this question and after the exam you can make comments for the Aspeq examiners to determine whether the question should be re-written for future use, and possibly award a mark.
 You will need to request a review of your exam if you believe a specific question (and any others) will make a difference to your result.

 Further Notes regarding exams

-Online exams allow a candidate to re-sit almost immediately, however if you fail three attempts at the exam there is a stand-down period of 3 months.
+Online exams allow a candidate to re-sit almost immediately, however if you fail 3 attempts at an exam within a 3 month period, there is a stand-down period of 3 months from the date of your third unsuccessful attempt.
 This is to ensure that candidates review their notes and do further study or receive further tuition, if required.